Hougang Single Member Constituency

 The Hougang Single Member Constituency (Note: Kawasan Undi Perseorangan Hougang; 后港单选区; ஹவ்காங் தனித்தொகுதி) is a single-member constituency (SMC) situated in north-eastern Singapore.
-It is managed by Aljunied–Hougang Town Council.
+It is managed by Aljunied–Hougang Town Council (AHTC).
 The current Member of Parliament (MP) for the constituency is Dennis Tan from the Workers' Party (WP).

 History

+1988: Establishment

 Hougang SMC was established prior to the 1988 general election and was initially won by the governing People's Action Party (PAP).

+1991: Swing to WP

 However, the PAP only held the constituency for three years, as they lost it to WP candidate Low Thia Khiang in the 1991 general election, suffering a swing of nearly 12%.
 Low would retain the seat in every subsequent general election until 2011.

+1997–present: WP stronghold

+1997–2011: Low as entrenched MP

 Between 1997 and 2011, Low was one of only two directly elected opposition MPs; the other was Chiam See Tong, MP for Potong Pasir SMC.
-During the 2006 general election, then-Senior Minister Goh Chok Tong campaigned to help the PAP reclaim the two opposition constituencies, offering a S$100 million upgrading plan to Hougang SMC.
+During the 2006 general election, Senior Minister Goh Chok Tong campaigned to help the PAP reclaim the two opposition constituencies, offering a S$100 million upgrading plan to Hougang SMC.
 Despite this, Low increased his vote share to 62.74%.

+2011–2012: Yaw as successor and by-election

 In the 2011 general election, Low left Hougang SMC to contest the adjacent Aljunied Group Representation Constituency (GRC); Yaw Shin Leong, the new WP candidate, won 64.8% of the vote against PAP candidate Desmond Choo.
 After an affair, the WP expelled Yaw in 2012 citing "indiscretions in his private life", leading to a by-election that year; Png Eng Huat retained the seat for the WP with a decreased 62.08% of the vote against Choo.

+2015–2020: Png won reelection

 In the 2015 general election, Png won reelection with a decreased 57.66% of the vote against PAP candidate Lee Hong Chuang.

+2020–present: Tan as WP MP

 Png retired before the 2020 general election; WP candidate Dennis Tan retained Hougang SMC with 61.21% of the vote against Lee.

 On 17 October 2023, the PAP appointed Jackson Lam as branch chairperson for the constituency, replacing Lee.
 Lam was himself replaced by Marshall Lim in February 2025.

 At the 2025 general election, Tan won reelection against Lim with an increased vote share of 62.15%, despite a nationwide swing towards the PAP.

 Having been held by the party since 1991, Hougang SMC is widely regarded as a stronghold for the WP by political analysts.